justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ##### Expressions

 Within the template strings, standard JavaScript template literal embedded expressions may be used.
-Expressions create bindings to DOM Parts, and must only be placed at valid locations:
+Expressions create bindings to DOM Parts and must only be placed at valid locations:

 - Child/text, eg: `<div>${x}</div>`